Pake81/100-days-of-code/r1-log.md

 ### R1D2
 Second day, no clear plan of what to do.
 I outline of a tower defense game in mind.
 Learned more about pygame.

+### R1D3
+Third day, continue to learn about stuff to do other stuff